XR-Studios/xr-studios.github.io/docs/content/unreal.md

 * All animation that needs to sync to timecode should be included in the sequencer
 * Include 5 seconds (300frames) of pre-roll and post-roll to compensate for any delay

+!> Do *not* use the cameras from the XRCameras sublevel in your sequences.

 ### FBX Sequences
 To import an FBX Sequence into your scene, navigate to `File > Import into Level`